Ingest report

 • Connections Found summarizes the companion connect report and explains how the source fits the current KB.

-• Extractable Value lists three to seven items, ordered by reach and novelty relative to existing KB connections.
+• Extractable Value lists three to seven items, ordered by reach and novelty relative to the installed KB's goals and existing KB connections.

 • Limitations (our opinion) states where the source should not be trusted or over-generalized.

-• Recommended Next Action chooses one specific next action.
+• Recommended Next Action chooses one specific advisory next action.
+The ingest report recommends; it does not perform promotion.

 Extraction Standards